KnapsackPro/docs.knapsackpro.com/docusaurus/docs/ruby/retry-only-failures.md

 :::caution

-Only RSpec on GitHub Actions, CircleCI, GitLab CI, and Buildkite are supported for now.
+Only RSpec ([Queue Mode](queue-mode.mdx)) on GitHub Actions, CircleCI, GitLab CI, and Buildkite are supported for now.

 :::